nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![find_task_command](images/find_task_command.PNG)

 Note: The above figure is for illustration purpose only.
-The desired output depends on the tasks stored in the program.
+The desired output depends on the tasks stored in the application.

 #### Finding an item from the event list: